Episode 1 (Twin Peaks)

-"Episode 1", also known as "Traces to Nowhere", is the second episode of the first season of the American mystery television series Twin Peaks.
+"Episode 1", also known as "Traces to Nowhere", is the second episode of the first season of the American surrealist mystery-horror drama television series Twin Peaks.
 The episode was written by series creators David Lynch and Mark Frost, and directed by Duwayne Dunham.
 "Episode 1" features series regulars Kyle MacLachlan, Michael Ontkean, and Richard Beymer.

 Dunham was offered the role of directing the episode by Lynch, who wanted Dunham to edit his next film project, Wild at Heart (1990).
 Dunham continued to use several stylistic elements in his direction that he had observed in Lynch's work on "Pilot", including largely static camera work and the use of reddish color tints.
 The episode also marks the first appearance of Killer Bob, who was played by set decorator Frank Silva after Silva had been accidentally caught on camera.

 "Episode 1" continued the investigation of the series' main plotline, the murder of schoolgirl Laura Palmer (Sheryl Lee), with Federal Bureau of Investigation agent Dale Cooper (MacLachlan) interviewing several suspects connected to the victim.
 The episode was viewed by approximately 14.9 million households upon its initial airing, which represented over a quarter of the available audience.
 Since its broadcast, the episode has earned positive reviews from critics.